billysbilling/ember-animated-outlet/README.md

 ## Todo

-- Upload dist files somewhere
 - Tests
--- Is there a better way than to use `setTimeout` to wait for animations to finish?
+    - Is there a better way than to use `setTimeout` to wait for animations to finish?
 - Write missing jsdoc for some classes
 - Documentation of using Ember.AnimatedContainerView programmatically